Special Interest Groups (SIG)

 Chair: Karen Mills (UK)

-The ERIS network supports its international collaboration with a number of Special Interest Groups (SIGs).
-The group Putting Children First comprises members from seven partner nations.
-We are currently developing joint teaching projects and resources to help develop students' understanding of the context and practice of work with children and families across Europe.
+The ERIS network supports its international collaboration with a number of Special Interest Groups.
+The group Putting Children First is comprised of members from seven partner nations.
+We are currently developing joint teaching projects and resources to help develop students’ understanding of the context and practice of work with children and families across Europe.
 We are considering possible joint projects in the field of research, including presentations at the forthcoming ERIS conference.

 Inclusive communities